sethhall/credit-card-exposure/README.rst

 Configuration
 -------------

-The only interesting configuration available for users is the for log redaction.
+The only interesting configuration available for users is for log redaction.
 The default is conservative to avoid creating more sensitive data so notices and logs are redacted by default.
-If you would like to change this setting, you can add the follwing line to your local site configuration script after loading the module::
+If you would like to change this setting, you can add the following line to your local site configuration script after loading the module::

 	redef CreditCardExposure::redact_log = F;